Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Question 2:

-Do you belong to one of the target groups for this training course and do you have the necessary personal qualities?
+Do you belong to one of the target groups for this continuing education, further training and do you have the necessary personal qualities?

 Requirements for admission to phytotherapist training (cert.):